 Iceclog Editor Guidelines: Writing Compelling Posts

 The Iceclog Editor Guidelines are a quick guide for contributors to the Iceclog blog or “clog” (content log) as we like to call it.
-Take first care that you understand the Word Press (WP) editor that we use.
-Make sure that you post great content worth reading.
+First, take care that you understand the Word Press (WP) editor that we use.
+Second, make sure that you post great content worth reading.
 And finally, look into adding the footage to make your post attractive.

-Before you start working on blog posts, take care to upload a profile image, and check your name, as these are the details that will appear next to your posts.
+Before you start working on blog posts, take care to upload a profile image, called avatar, and check your name, as these are the details that will appear next to your posts.

 WP editor tips